-In May 2016, Mark Wolinsky was named Deputy Director of 3 Rivers Wet Weather, where he provides leadership and oversight for the organization’s projects and long-term goals.
+Mark Wolinsky joined 3 Rivers Wet Weather in May 2016 as Deputy Director; in January 2017, Mark became Executive Director.
+He provides leadership and oversight for the organization’s projects and long-term goals.
 He has blended his knowledge of green infrastructure best practices along with his technical expertise in wastewater and source reduction to assist municipalities in effectively addressing the wet weather issue in Southwestern Pennsylvania.
 Previously, he served as Assistant Manager for Hempfield Township Municipal Authority, where he worked in several capacities, including Environmental Programs Administrator, Environmental Program Supervisor and Sewage Treatment Plant Operator, for a total of 27 years.
 The board member of The Western Westmoreland Municipal Authority earned his B.S. in environmental science from California University of Pennsylvania with a concentration in water analysis technology.

 Beth Dutton joined the 3RWW team in 2010, and as Program Manager, she works to strengthen our role in helping municipalities address the sewage and stormwater overflow issue, particularly through the integration of green infrastructure.
 She serves as a liaison between 3RWW and partner organizations engaged in green infrastructure activities, and she manages the development of 3RWW’s interactive green infrastructure tool, called RainWays.
 For more than 10 years, she worked as an environmental scientist for Collective Efforts, Michael Baker Corporation and McLaren-Hart Environmental Engineering.
 A board member of the North Area Environmental Council, Beth earned a B.S. in Biology from the University of Vermont and an M.S. in Environmental and Occupational Health from the University of Pittsburgh.